Ortizaw027/smartwatch_firmware/README.md

 ## Project Status

 STP is under active development and evolves through iterative versions.
-Each iteration represents a significant milestone in features and hardware/software improvements.
+Each iteration will add new and improved features in hardware/software.
 This README will be updated as the project grows.

 ---

 ## Iteration History

-### Mark I
+### V1

 - Basic time display with ESP32 RTC and NTP synchronization
 - Touch-based page-swiping UI using LVGL